Preschool Program (El programa preescolar)

 Classes for Four-Year-Olds

-Charlottesville City Schools offers a Preschool Program for four-year-old children in nine classes located in our six neighborhood elementary schools.
-Classes are in session Monday through Friday from 8:30 to 3:00 according to the elementary school calendar.
+Charlottesville City Schools offers a Preschool Program for four-year-old children in ten classes located in our six neighborhood elementary schools.
+Classes are in session Monday through Friday from 8:00 to 2:30 according to the elementary school calendar.
 School buses transport the preschool children to and from school.

 Classes for Three-Year-Olds

-In four of our elementary schools, Charlottesville City Schools has five classes for children who turn three by September 30th of the school year of entry.
-Two of these classes are located in Clark Elementary School and there is one class at Greenbrier, Johnson, and Jackson-Via Elementary Schools.
-The classes are in session five days a week from 9:00 to 2:00.
+In four of our elementary schools, Charlottesville City Schools offers classes for children who turn three by September 30th of the school year of entry.
+Two classes are located in Clark Elementary School, and there is one class at Greenbrier, Johnson, and Jackson-Via Elementary Schools.
+The classes are in session five days a week from 9:00 to 1:45.
 The children are transported to school by school bus.
 Requirements for this program are the same as those for the Preschool Program for four-year-old children.

 In order to qualify for the three-year-old class or the four-year-old preschool program, a child must: